 Stonehouse of Campbellville

-The Stonehouse of Campbellville is where people go to see beautiful stained glass windows.
-The shop specializes in windows and sells other antiques such as furniture and artwork.
+The Stonehouse of Campbellville is where people see beautiful stained glass windows.
+The shop specializes in windows and sells other antiques like furniture and artwork.

 Woodbine Mohawk Park